Aptoide/AppCoins-Integration-AndroidStudio-Plugin/README.md

 The MainClasses package contains a single class: BillingToolWindowFactory.
 This class is called when Android Studio starts and is responsible for creating the tool window and searching for all the files relevant to the plugin.

-# To do in the future
-One of the limitations of the plugin is that it reads all files as strings.
-This is a problem especially because of commented code that can trick the plugin.
-To solve this issue, there already is a method called "isCommented", that recognizes if the specified index on a file's string is commented or not, but this method was created very recently and so it wasn't applied to most cases where this can be an issue.

-Another limitation of the plugin is that it only works on java code.
-For the plugin to also work on kotlin, the corresponding code snippets have to be added and there needs to be created some logic to choose, for each stage, which tutorial should be shown, java or kotlin.

-It would also be important to track how many developers have migrated their apps thanks to the plugin, so an endpoint should be created to count how many developers have reached the end of the plugin tutorial.

-The plugin was only tested in a simple app, so it is still recomended to verify its functionality on multiple and possibly more complex apps.

-The user interface is still very raw, as it can be greatly improved.